 Writers, please note that we prefer to review complete manuscripts rather than queries.
 The following guidelines will assist you in preparing submissions on target with our goals.
 Thank you.

 These guidelines are offered to help you understand who we are and what material is desired.
 We are a conservative Christian publisher.
-We desire to partner with like-minded writers who help us fulfill our goal of educating and entertaining children in the realm of nature, for the glory of God.
+We desire to partner with like-minded writers who help us fulfill our goal of honoring God in the process of educating and entertaining children.

 Writing – the Gift and the Challenge

 The ability to write enjoyable and worthwhile literature for children is a precious gift from God.
 Like other gifts, God has given it to be used.
 Not to be neglected, not to be buried under false humility, not to be despised because it doesn’t shine as brightly as someone else’s similar gift—but to be used as He has given it.

 Did you ever stop to think what an influence good reading materials have had on your life?
 How privileged we are, that unknown persons have labored diligently so we might have something worthwhile to read!
 And what a privilege is ours today, that we can humbly and conscientiously develop our ability to write so coming generations might read to the glory of God!

 Like other gifts, the gift of writing needs to be cultivated and applied before it is useful.
 Many writers understand the basic laws of effective communication but will never be really successful at their labors because they lack the creative spark that makes literature exciting and worthwhile.